matthewwall/weewx-klimalogg/readme.txt

 1) Install weewx with the Simulator driver

-2) Go to the bin directory of the installed weewx package

-3) Run the installer for klimalogg:
+2) Run the installer for klimalogg:

   wee_extension --install kl-x.y.z.tar.gz

-4) Replace the simulator driver with the klimalogg driver
+3) Replace the simulator driver with the klimalogg driver

   wee_config --reconfigure --driver=user.kl --no-prompt

-5) modify weewx.conf
+4) modify weewx.conf

-5a) Specify the kl_binding instead of wx_binding.
+4a) Specify the kl_binding instead of wx_binding.
 Klimalogg works best with
     its own schema, not the wview schema that is the default for weewx.
 To make this happen you must change the data binding from wx_binding to kl_binding in two places, the StdReport and StdArchive sections

     data_binding = kl_binding

-5a) Optionally remove the [Simulator] driver section; it is no longer needed.
+4a) Optionally remove the [Simulator] driver section; it is no longer needed.

-5b) Optionally remove the [[StandardReport]] section of [StdReport].
+4b) Optionally remove the [[StandardReport]] section of [StdReport].
     The KlimaLogg is not a 'standard' weather station, so the graphs and reports in skin Standard will not work properly.

-6) restart weewx:
+5) restart weewx:

 sudo /etc/init.d/weewx stop
 sudo /etc/init.d/weewx start